ThwCorbin/toms-site/src/posts/build-command.md

 description: Note about remembering to update your build command
 tags: ["post", "note", "code"]
 date: 2019-11-16 13:15:00.00
-updated: 2019-11-16 13:15:00.00
+updated: 2019-11-17 14:27:00.00
 layout: layouts/post.njk
 ---

 I forgot to update the [Netlify](https://docs.netlify.com/configure-builds/get-started/#basic-build-settings "Netlify docs for build settings") build command on my latest project, [monkeyCatRobot](https://www.monkeycatrobot.com/ "A first-class delivery solution to send a monkeyCatRobot to friends").
 I installed and configured [Rollup](https://rollupjs.org/guide/en/ "A module bundler for JavaScript") to bundle my code, and everything worked fine locally.
-But there was an error when I deployed to Netlify's CDN (content delivery network).
-I spent a good bit of time rummaging around the interweb with no luck, and I drafted a question, which I almost posted to Stack Overflow.
+But there was an error when I deployed to Netlify's [CDN](https://en.wikipedia.org/wiki/Content_delivery_network "Wikipedia entry for content delivery network").
+I spent a good bit of time rummaging around the interweb with no luck, and I drafted a question, which I almost posted to [Stack Overflow](https://stackoverflow.com "Stack Overflow website").
 Then I remembered I had made the **same mistake** on my last project. _Fool meself once..._ The correct build command: rollup -c && eleventy.
 [Nil points](https://english.stackexchange.com/questions/300015/are-there-any-fake-french-words-used-in-english/300156#300156 "Discussion of nil points").

 Here is the question I nearly posted to Stack Overflow:

 <!END clip>

+---

 #### Title